St. James' Newsletter

 See below for information about the three degrees.

 Virtual Sunday School with Carol Kafeety

-Starting Sunday June 21, 2020, and every Sunday for children between the ages of 5 to 9.
+Virtual Sunday school for children between the ages of 5 to 9 is now available.
 Many thanks to our Sunday School teacher Carol Kafeety, she will be hosting the sessions online over Zoom.
 Carol will send the parents all the needed information to get Zoom app installed on your computer or phone and she will send you any passwords needed to login.